Terms and Conditions for Catalyst Courses

 This change of name does not affect our business purpose or product offer.
 It is a reflection of the broadening of our company’s activities and education programs that has occurred over the last 7 years.

-1.1 Catalyst Institute for Creative Arts and Technology GmbH, Funkhaus, Nalepastraße 18-50, 12450 Berlin, Germany (“our”, “us” or “we”) is an international creative production institute offering Music, Film, Screen Acting, VFX and other Courses (“Course”) held by Catalyst Tutors which can be booked through the application form on the website https://catalyst-berlin.com/apply (“Website”).
+1.1 Catalyst Institute for Creative Arts and Technology GmbH, Funkhaus, Nalepastraße 18-50, 12450 Berlin, Germany, email info@catalyst-berlin.com, telephone +49 30 2900 9052 (“our”, “us” or “we”) is an international creative production institute offering Music, Film, Screen Acting, VFX and other courses (“Course(s)”) held by Catalyst Tutors which can be booked through the application form on the website https://catalyst-berlin.com/apply (“Website”).

-1.2 These Terms and Conditions of Catalyst Courses (“Terms and Conditions”) govern the booking process and the contractual relationship between the customer that books the Course (“you”) and us (together “Parties”).
-You can access and print out the current Terms and Conditions during the booking process and at any other time on our website.
+1.2 These Terms and Conditions of Catalyst Courses (“Terms and Conditions”) govern the application process and the contractual relationship between the customer student that books the Course (“you”) and us (together “Parties”).
+You can access and print out the current Terms and Conditions during the application process and at any other time on our website.
 We do not store this contract text after conclusion of the contract.

-3.1 We are your contract partner when booking a Course on the Website.
+3.1 We are your contract partner when enrolling in one of our Courses.

 3.2 The provision of the Course offered on the Website and the Offer Letter do not constitute a binding offer by us to conclude a contract.
 The Offer Letter is an invitation to you to submit an offer to us by paying the amount requested in the Offer Letter.
-The Offer Letter will request either an Enrolment Fee, or in the case of a short course the full Tuition Fee.
+The Offer Letter will request either an enrolment fee, or in the case of certain short Courses the full tuition fee.

-3.3 You make a binding offer to book a Course when transferring the payment requested in the Offer Letter (“Offer Payment”).
+3.3 You make a binding offer to enrol in a Course when transferring the enrolment fee and / or the full tuition fee requested in the Offer Letter (“Offer Payment”).

-3.4 The contract is concluded when we send an acceptance letter of your Offer Payment to the e-mail address you provided to us as part of the application process (“Conclusion of Contract“) after receipt of your Offer Payment (“Booking Confirmation E-Mail”).
-The Booking Confirmation E-Mail contains the essential characteristics of the contract.
-You will receive these Terms and Conditions after Conclusion of Contract with a separate e-mail.
+3.4 The contract is concluded when we send an Acceptance Letter of your Offer Payment to the e-mail address you provided to us as part of the application process (“Conclusion of Contract“).
+The Acceptance letter confirms receipt of your Offer Payment and contains the essential characteristics of the contract.

 3.5 If we refuse your offer for any reason, we will notify you accordingly and immediately refund your Offer Payment.